 ID controls on the Öresund bridge

-In April 2015, Prime Minister Löfvén answered a direct question regarding the volume of refugee flows, “No, there is no limit.
-We will keep receiving according to the conventions we are bound.”
-But in October, the government and parties from the political opposition (not including the Sweden democrats) made an agreement on how to handle and reduce the large refugee flow.
-There was a limit, and the volumes had reached unsustainable proportions.
-And here we are at the time described in the introduction.
+In April 2015, Prime Minister Löfven answered a direct question regarding the volume of the refugee flows: “No, there is no limit.
+We will keep receiving according to the conventions we are bound to” (Sydsvenskan, 2015).
+But in October, the government and parties from the political opposition (not including the Sweden Democrats and the Left party) made an agreement on how to handle and reduce the large refugee flow.
+There was in fact a limit, and the volumes had reached unsustainable proportions.
+And here we are now at the time described in the introduction.
 The previously unthinkable had suddenly become the new reality.
-And virtually all media that has campaigned towards tolerance and human rights, and upholding the opinion corridor, quickly adapted to this new order.
-In the blink of an eye, the cultural values had shifted like two tectonic plates releasing their mutual tension in a sudden earthquake.
+And the dominating part of media that has campaigned towards tolerance and human rights, and upholding the opinion corridor, quickly adapted to this new order.
+This shift captured in the introducing quote by Hakelius can be seen as an aspect of the value system landscape as a complex adaptive system.

 The sexual abuses in Cologne